- Asked by: Shona Robison, MSP for Dundee East, Scottish National Party

 Answered by Rhona Brankin on 15 March 2005

-To ask the Scottish Executive whether NHS board action plans produced in line with the findings of the fatal accident inquiry about the death of my constituent, James Mauchland, will be evaluated to ensure that people with learning disabilities and other vulnerable patients are treated with dignity, respect and equality.
+To ask the Scottish Executive whether it will ensure that any good practice guidance arising from the evaluation of NHS board action plans produced in line with the findings of the fatal accident inquiry into the death of James Mauchland is disseminated across all NHS boards and that appropriate training will be in place.

 Answer